Vyral/joshua-holt/_posts/2022-05-27-why-debbie-lindquist-loves-real-estate.md

 I had the important job of being a stay-at-home mom for eight years before I started working in real estate.
 Before that, I worked at a bank.

-**You got into real estate ix years ago.
+**You got into real estate six years ago.
 How did you connect with Keller Williams?**

 I interviewed for an admin position for an agent here at KW.
 After my interview, I decided that I wouldn’t be happy sitting at a desk and doing paperwork; I could do that anywhere.
-My heart was more in real estate and helping people, not just paperwork.
-I decided to get my real estate license and become an agent.&nbsp;
+My heart was more in real estate and helping people, so I decided to get my license and become an agent.

 {% include pullquote.html %}